silverhammermba/blog/_posts/2022-05-31-child-paradox.markdown

 seems like a reasonable assumption to make.

 But what if I say that I have the Ace of Spades?
 How do we arrive at 56% chance of two or more Spades?
-That is the case if we assume that I _only_ tell you when I have the Ace of Spades, specifically, if I have any other Aces _I say nothing_.
+That is the probability we git if we assume that I _only_ tell you when I have the Ace of Spades; specifically, if I have other Aces and no Ace of Spades _I say nothing_.
 Similar to the Two Child Paradox this feels like a very strange assumption to make.
 If we're interested in findings Aces, why wouldn't I tell you about the others when I have them?
+This means that there would be situations where I have two or more Aces (none of them Spades) but I don't reveal any information.
 A much more reasonable assumption here is if we assume that when I have _any_ Aces I tell you the suit of one of them.
 It's not hard to see that now I will tell you about an Ace (and its suit) whenever I have any Aces, in other words we're back in the first situation.
 So now even though I am revealing additional information (the suit), the probability of having two or more Aces is still 37%, which is the intuitive result.

 ## The Conclusion